-The island of Brač is well-known for its figs, olive oil, wine, nectarines, and other fruit.
+The island of Brač is well-known for its figs, olive oil, wine, nectarines, and other fruits.
 However, the key export is the famous Brač stone from which many buildings in the world have been made, including the White House in Washington DC.

 Bol is said to have the most beautiful beach in the Adriatic.
 Other resorts you should discover when you’re sailing in Croatia around this area are Zlatni Rat (Golden Horn or Golden Cape), Milna, Sumartin, Supetar, and Sutivan.

-And, as we’re in the Split-Dalmatia County, don’t skip Trogir and the city of Split on the mainland.
+And, as we’re in Split-Dalmatia County, don’t skip Trogir and the city of Split on the mainland.
 The latter is a UNESCO World Heritage Site, famous for the Palace of Emperor Diocletian.